numpy/numpy/doc/neps/nep-0037-array-module.rst

 The final design axis is how users control the choice of API:

-- **Local control**, as exemplied by multiple dispatch and Python protocols for arithmetic, determines which implementation to use either by checking types or calling methods on the direct arguments of a function.
+- **Local control**, as exemplified by multiple dispatch and Python protocols for arithmetic, determines which implementation to use either by checking types or calling methods on the direct arguments of a function.
 - **Non-local control** such as `np.errstate